Victoria has worked extensively in the health and disability sectors for over thirty years.

 During her employment at Melbourne Citymission, Victoria also worked as a planner for three years under the 'My Future, My Choice' a State and Federal Government program addressing inappropriate housing and the unmet needs for equipment and therapy for young people in nursing homes.

-Victoria currently works in the Adult products industry and established Stabilise to enable people with disabilities and those requiring support, the ability to access adult sex toys and products.
+Victoria established Stabilise to enable people with disabilities and those requiring support, the ability to access adult sex toys and products.
 Sexual expression for people with a disability or support need is a fundamental human right and remains a complex area for families, carers, government and organisations to address.